Haunt-o/AI-Dungeon-Context-Language/README.md

 		- If it works for you, a "Caveman" strategy could work, where you just completely remove all uneeded words.
-		  For example, here's a normal piece of HCL:
+		  For example, here's a normal piece of NaCL:
 		  ```
 		  > Jim has green eyes and long hair.
 		  ```